-1- Fan motor start
+- 1- Fan motor start

-2- Machine 1 vakum
+- 2- Machine 1 vacuum

-3- Machine 2 vakum
+- 3- Machine 2 vacuum

-4- Machine 3 vakum
+- 4- Machine 3 vacuum

-5- Fire alarm
+- 5- Fire alarm

-6-Tight alarm
+- 6- Tight alarm

 Symbol name Address Note

 Start E0.0 Start button

 Stop E0.1 Stop button

 Reset E0.2 Reset button

-1. Machine Work E0.3 If 1.
-Machine Work send to sign
+1 Machine work E0.3 If 1.
+Machine Work sends to sign

-2. Machine Work E0.4 If 2.
-Machine Work send to sign
+2.Machine work E0.4 If 2.
+Machine Work sends to sign

-3. Machine Work E0.5 If 3.
-Machine Work send to sign
+3. Machine work E0.5 If 3.
+Machine Work sends to sign

+1974

 Fire E0.6 If the fire alarm is coming

 Tight E0.7 Fan motor has tight

-Start - Output A0.0 Fan motor is start
+Start-Output A0.0 Fan motor is start

-Vakum 1 A0.1 1.
-Machine Vakum Valve
+Vacuum 1 A 0.1 1 Machine vacuum valve

-Vakum 2 A0.2 2.
-Machine Vakum Valve
+Vacuum 2 A0.2 2.Machine vacuum valve

-Vakum 3 A0.3 3.
-Machine Vakum Valve
+Vacuum 3 A0.3 3.
+Machine vacuum valve

 Fire Alarm A0.4 If the fire sensor signal coming

 Tight Alarm A0.5 To throw the motor tight

-Cleanliness Air valve A0.6 Tube Cleanliness Valve
+Cleanliness Air valve A 0.6 Tube Cleanliness valve

-Relay of Vakum T32 After Start Vakum Relay
+Relay of vacuum T32 After start vacuum relay

-Vakum Time Т33 Valves are Vakum Time
+Vacuum time T33 Valves are Vacuum Time

-Stop Time T34 Between of Valves Stop Time
+Stop Time T34 Between of valves Stop time

-Counter 0 Z0 1.
-Machine Valve Work Counter
+Counter 0 Z0 1 Machine Valve Work Counter

-Counter 1 Z1 2.
-Machine Valve Work Counter
+Counter 1 Z1 2 Machine Valve Work Counter

 Counter 2 Z2 3.
 Machine Valve Work Counter

 Counter 3 Z3 Circle Reset

 Jump Output A7.1 Machines are not jump

-6- PROGRAMMABLE CONTROLLER PLC'S
+2. CHAPTER 2 : PROGRAMMABLE CONTROLLER PLC's 2.1 Introduction

-6.1 Introduction

-The need for low cost ,versatile and easily commissioned controllers has resulted in the development of programmable -control systems-standard units based on a hardware CPU and memory for the control of machines or processes.
-Originally designed as a replacement for the hard-wired relay and timer logic to be found in traditional control panels, PLC's provide ease and flexibility of control based on programming and executing simple logic instructions.
-PLCs have internal functions such as timers ,counters and shift registers, making sophisticated control possible using even the smallest PLC.
+The need for low cost, versatile and easily commissioned controllers has resulted in the development of programmable-control systems standard units based on a hardware CPU and memory for the control of machines or processes.
+Originally designed as a replacement for the hard-wired relay and timer logic to be found in traditional control panels, PLC's provides ease and flexibility of control based on programming and executing simple logic instructions.
+PLC's have internal functions such as timers, counters and shift registers, making sophisticated control possible using even the smallest PLC.

-A programmable controller operates by examining the input signals from a process and carrying out logic instructions on these input signal, producing output signals to drive process equipment or machinery.
-Standard interfaces built in to PLC's allow them to be directly connected to process actuators and transducers (pumps and valves) without the need for intermediate circuitry or relays.
+A programmable control operates by examining the input signals from a process and carrying out logic instructions on these input signals, producing output signal to drive process equipment or machinery.
+Standard interfaces build into PLC's allow them to be directly connected to process actuators and transducers (pumps and valves) without the need for intermediate circuitry or relays.

-Through using PLC's it became possible to modify a control system without having the disconnect or re-route a single wire : it was necessary to change only the control program using a keypad or VDU terminal.
+Through using PLC's it became possible to modify a control system without having the disconnect or re-route a signal wire.
+It was necessary to change only the control program using a keypad or VDU terminal.
 Programmable controllers also require shorter installation and commissioning times than do hardwired systems.
 Although PLC's are similar to conventional computers in terms of hardware technology, they have specific features suited to industrial control:

--Rugged, noise immune equipment ;

--Modular plug-in construction, allowing easy replacement \ addition of units

-(input \ output);

--Standard input \ output connections and signal levels ;

--Easily understood programming language (ladder diagram and function chart);

--Ease of programming and reprogramming in-plant.
+- -Rugged, noise immune equipment; - -Modular plug-in construction, allowing easy replacement\addition of units (input\output); - -Standard input\output connections and signal levels; - -Easily understood programming language (ladder diagram and function chart), - -Ease of programming and reprogramming in-plant

-These features make programmable controllers highly desirable in a wide variety of industrial-plant and process- control situations.
+These features make programmable controllers highly desirable in a wide variety of industrial-plant and process-control situations.